omgwenxx/microbiome/README.md

 python main.py download <download_dir>
 ```

-Example use after previous example use command was run:
+Example use after previous example use command, the files with the download information are saved into folder `/download`:
 ```
 python main.py download download
 ```